Acceptable Use Policy

 Reseller Hosting Users

 Resellers of Credible Host are responsible for the files of their client’s host.
 If the resellers do not properly take precautions, and actions against clients violating these Terms of Service, their accounts may have to be suspended, due to their negligence.
 Credible Host and its server owners will not be held responsible for what resellers’ clients host under their accounts.
 Resellers must not offer free hosting.
 This is to prevent our server from abusive work.
-Because it is believed that most of the free hosting users get hosting for free to do illegal works such as spamming, phishing, etc.
+Because it is believed that most of the free hosting users get hosting for free to do illegal work such as spamming, phishing, etc.

 Domains/Accounts Restriction on Unlimited Packages

-Shared (Plans) hosting users should not host more than stipulated domains in their account.
+Shared (Plans) hosting users should not host more than the stipulated domains in their account.
 Reseller (Plans) hosting users should not host or create hosting accounts more than the stipulated accounts.

 How much disk space and bandwidth will my plan include?